koukibadr/Searchable-Listview/README.md

   Widget? errorWidget;

   /// Builder function that generates the ListView items
-  /// based on the given element. final Widget Function(T) builder;
+  /// based on the given index.
+  final Widget Function(int) builder;

   /// The widget to be displayed when the filter returns an empty list.
   /// Defaults to `const SizedBox.shrink()`.